fjahr/lightning-mw/05-onchain.md

       - MUST NOT *resolve* the output by spending it.
   - SHOULD resolve that HTLC-success transaction output by spending it to a convenient address.
-  - MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the *remote node's* `open_channel`'s `to_self_delay` field), before spending that HTLC-success transaction output.
+  - MUST wait until the delay has passed (as specified by the *remote node's* `open_channel`'s `to_self_delay` field), before spending that HTLC-success transaction output.